Pillar 2 GloBE rules technical series: unpacking and applying GloBE model rule adjustments

 Disposition of excluded assets and asymmetric foreign currency issues

-In case of anon-qualifying gain or loss in a GLoBE reorganisation, the lesser of taxable or financial accounting gain or loss on the transfer, as defined in Article 10, should be applied.
+A negative adjustment is required for an excluded gain, whereas a positive adjustment applies in the case of an excluded loss.
+In case of a non-qualifying gain or loss in a GLoBE reorganisation, the lesser of taxable or financial accounting gain or loss on the transfer, as defined in Article 10, should be applied.

 Adjustments may also arise due to differences between a CE’s accounting and tax functional currencies.
 These asymmetric foreign exchange gains or losses (FXGL) can occur, for example, when a CE prepares its financial statements in US dollars but files tax returns in euros.
 Such differences may impact either the CE’s taxable income or its FANIL, leading to positive or negative adjustments.

-• Where the FXGL arises in the tax computation due FX fluctuations between the tax functional currency and the accounting functional currency, then FANIL is adjusted to include the FXGL.
+- Where the FXGL arises in the tax computation due FX fluctuations between the tax functional currency and the accounting functional currency, then FANIL is adjusted to include the FXGL.

-• Where the FXGL arises in FANIL due to FX fluctuations between the tax functional currency and the accounting functional currency, then the FXGL is removed from FANIL.
+- Where the FXGL arises in FANIL due to FX fluctuations between the tax functional currency and the accounting functional currency, then the FXGL is removed from FANIL.

-• Where a third foreign currency is involved FXGL may arise due to fluctuations in FX between the third foreign currency and the accounting and functional currencies.
+Where a third foreign currency is involved FXGL may arise due to fluctuations in FX between the third foreign currency and the accounting and functional currencies.

-• Where the FXGL arises from differences with the accounting functional currency, the FXGL is removed from FANIL.
+- Where the FXGL arises from differences with the accounting functional currency, the FXGL is removed from FANIL.

-• Where the FXGL arises from differences with the tax functional currency, the FXGL is added to FANIL
+- Where the FXGL arises from differences with the tax functional currency, the FXGL is added to FANIL

 Policy disallowed expenses, errors and accrued pension expense adjustments

 An adjustment to FANIL is required for policy-disallowed expenses accrued by a CE, as defined under Article 10.
 These include non-deductible items such as fines, penalties and illegal payments (e.g., bribes and kickbacks).
-However, a de minimis threshold applies specifically to fines and penalties and no adjustment is necessary if the total amount is less than €50,000.
+However, a deminimis threshold applies specifically to fines and penalties and no adjustment is necessary if the total amount is less than €50,000.
 Also interest on late tax payments is not classified as a fine and therefore does not require an adjustment under the GloBE rules.

 Two specific adjustments are required when changes to a CE’s opening equity at the start of a fiscal year are attributable to either a prior period error or a change in accounting principles.

-• A prior period error involves the correction of an error that impacted the computation of GloBE income or loss in a previous fiscal year in which the GloBE rules applied.
-These corrections must be removed from FANIL.
-However, if the correction results in a reduction of covered taxes of €1 million or more for that prior year, a full recalculation of GloBE figures for the affected period is required.
-A change in accounting principle or policy triggers an adjustment only to the extent that the equity movement relates to income or expense items that should have been included in the GloBE income or loss computation.
+- A prior period error refers to the correction of an error that affected the calculation of GloBE income or loss in a previous fiscal year in which the GloBE rules were applicable.
+Such corrections must be excluded from FANIL.
+However, if the correction results in a reduction of covered taxes of €1 million or more for that prior year, a full recalculation of the GloBE figures for the affected period is required.

+- A change in accounting principle or policy triggers an adjustment only to the extent that the resulting equity movement relates to income or expense items that should have been included in the GloBE income or loss computation.
 The accrued pension expenses adjustment addresses the difference between the pension contributions actually made to a pension fund during the fiscal year (excluding direct payments to former employees) and the amount recorded as an expense in the CE’s FANIL.
 If the accrued pension expense in FANIL exceeds the contributions made, a positive adjustment is required.
 Conversely, if the actual contributions exceed the amount accrued, a negative adjustment is applied.

 Additional GloBE adjustments and next steps